assembler what is

 Other definitions in programming such as Gas: GNU Assembler in Dictionary G.

-Manual GTK-Qt:
+Manual GCA:

 Manual Generic Software: